JL-14/milestone-project-housing-issues/README.md

 - Pipeline performance metrics

 ## Unfixed Bugs
-- There is a bug wherebyrepeated entries in the Houseprice Predictor Tool redirects the user back to the Summary Page
+- There is a bug whereby repeated entries in the Houseprice Predictor Tool redirects the user back to the Summary Page
 - There is a bug whereby the Summary Page also displays the Houseprice Predictor Tool on loading (and after redirect)

 ## Deployment